-Hop across the sea for a brief, second wind in Scandinavia before you head on to Russia’s vast rural expanses and glorious cities.
+You’ll continue by ferry across the Gulf of Finland to explore Helsinki’s galleries and parks.
+Take a day trip out to sea and explore some of the surrounding islands – you won’t regret it!
+Hop aboard the train and start the Russian portion of your adventure!
 First up it’s St Petersburg, which will blow you away with its sheer glamour.
 Think gilded palaces and ballrooms, immaculately dressed people and expertly-mixed vodka cocktails.
-Yaroslavl gives you a taste of something a little more understated, with a slower pace of life – the city is a Unesco World Heritage centre, famous for its Orthodox cathedral and traditional Russian architecture.
+Next, Yaroslavl gives you a taste of something a little more understated, with a slower pace of life – the city is a Unesco World Heritage centre, famous for its Orthodox cathedral and traditional Russian architecture.

 Head on to Moscow to discover the grittier side of Russia – on the one hand, check out the impressive Kremlin and Red Square, and on the other, notice the enormous number of Soviet blocks which still dominate the capital’s skyline.